2015 OMENSETTER Shiraz-Estate Single Vineyard

 Brash Higgins’ 2015 Omensetter is 100% made from fruit grown at the BH Omensetter estate vineyard.
 The site owes its name to the eponymous hero of the William H. Gass novel “Omensetter’s Luck”.
 Ever since Brash Higgins’ founder Brad Hickey first laid eyes on the site in 2007, he has dreamed of capturing its promise of goodness in a select blend of grapes.
+The vineyard was planted in 1997 by Brad’s partner, Nicole Thorpe, and as of 2017 is fully certified organic by ACO.

 85% Shiraz and 15% Cabernet, 2015 Omensetter was aged over three years in two new 500L French Ermitage puncheons, before being allowed to mellow in bottle.
 The tradition of extended barrel ageing represents a stylistic tangent from the progressive wines for which Brash Higgins has become renowned, but imposed itself as the only approach for this grand, time-honoured Australian style of wine.